nnajiabraham/alona/docs/rfcs/RFC-001-alona-mvp-full-implementation.md

 - Updated `AppState` to own the recorder, expose duration/error state, and persist directories, and refreshed `MenuBarView` to show detection prompts, duration, and async start/stop flows wired to the recorder (`Alona/Models/AppState.swift`, `Alona/Views/MenuBarView.swift`, `Alona/AlonaApp.swift`).
 - Added helper/unit tests for the new math utilities and state handling while extending existing suites (`AlonaTests/AlonaTests.swift`); project file updated accordingly.
 - Commands executed: `make format`, `make lint`, `make test`.

+### 2025-11-27 – Phase 4 notes surface
+- Added `MeetingNotesView` plus a dedicated window scene so users get a floating editor with meeting title, duration, and recording indicator bound to `AppState.notesDraft` (files: `Alona/Views/MeetingNotesView.swift`, `Alona/AlonaApp.swift`, `Alona/Models/AppState.swift`).
+- Extended `AlonaTests/AlonaTests.swift` with a regression covering the new notes draft state; validated using `make lint` and `make test`.
+- Implemented autosave + recovery by piping `AppState.notesDraft` through a debounced writer to `notes.tmp`, restoring drafts on session start, and finalizing notes on stop (`Alona/Models/AppState.swift`, `Alona/Services/AudioRecorder.swift`, `AlonaTests/AlonaTests.swift`); commands: `make lint`, `make test`.
+- Swapped the notes editor to a custom `NSTextView` wrapper so timestamp/bullet buttons can insert snippets at the current cursor position, backed by new helper utilities + tests (`Alona/Views/MeetingNotesView.swift`, `AlonaTests/AlonaTests.swift`); verified via `make lint`, `make test`.
+- Added automatic + manual window presentation by signaling `notesWindowRequestID` from `AppState` and observing it in `MenuBarView`, plus a new “Open Notes” control so the window always reopens with preserved content (`Alona/Models/AppState.swift`, `Alona/Views/MenuBarView.swift`); validated with `make lint`, `make test`.

 ### 2025-11-27 – Dev experience upgrades
 - Added a `make run` target that reuses the `xcodebuild` pipeline and automatically launches the built `Alona.app`, answering the “can we run it locally?” workflow question.